dpitawela/CLOC/README.md

 ## Overview

 CLOC is a contrastive loss function designed for ordinal classification tasks.
-It supports both multiple and single margin setups and can be integrated easily into any PyTorch training loop.
+It supports both multiple and single margin setups and can be integrated easily into PyTorch training loop.

 [**Paper**](#)